aiscience-22/UA_War/README.md

 ![img1.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img1.png)

-We decided to limit ourselves to dates from February 24 (starting war date) to July 12 (starting project date).
+We decided to limit ourselves to dates from February 24th (starting war date) to August 12th.
 We hoped to answer the following question:
 * When were the earliest and latest tweets in this dataset created?
 * Visualize tweet frequency by date
 * How many languages are in this dataset?
 * What percentage of the tweets is in English (en)?
-* How many symbols the shortest and longest tweet contains?
+* How many symbols do the shortest and longest tweet contain?
-* What a location of Twitter users in this Dataset?
+* What are the locations of Twitter users in this Dataset?
-* What the score for each of negative, neutral, and positive sentiments?
+* What are the scores for negative, neutral, and positive sentiments?
-* Which model we should use first for prediction?
+* Which model should we use first use for prediction?
-* How we can improve prediction?
+* How can we improve prediction?

 # Data exploration phase of the project

 ## Twitter data preprocessing

-Totally we have 161 files with the twits about Russian-Ukrainian War, totally 12 Gb, but it is too much data for the first segment our project, where we want just play with the data and draft out project.
-Due to that we choose preprocess for start the August data only and see what can we say about them.
+In total, we have 161 files with the tweets about Russian-Ukrainian War, totaling 12 Gb, but it is too much data for the first segment of our project, where we want to just play with the data and draft out the project.
+Due to that, we chose to preprocess the August data only and see what we can say about them.

 The raw dataset for 12 days of August has 1849926 rows and 28 columns.
 The earliest tweet was at 2022-08-01 00:00:00, and the latest was at 2022-08-12 23:59:58, which means that data is correct, it is all August tweets.

-We can see, that amount of tweets and tweets frequency is significantly different day by day.
-Probably this difference correlate with the state of war, events and news about it, but this hypothesis needs to be tested.
+We can see, that the amount of tweets and their frequency is significantly different day by day.
+Most likely, this difference correlates with the state of the war, news about it, but this hypothesis needs to be tested.

 ![img4.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img4.png)

-About used languages we can see that English (en) was the far the most prevalent language in this dataset, nearing 1.2 million tweets out of 1.96 million.
+Regarding the language of tweets, we can see that English (en) was by far the most prevalent language in this dataset, nearing 1.2 million tweets out of 1.96 million.
 The second and third most prevalent languages were French and Thai, respectively.

 Note that the forth most prevalent language was "und", which is used to indicate that Twitter could not detect a language.
-We can assume, that it safely inspect English language only due to most of tweets are in English despite they are from different corners of world: USA, UK, India, Ukraine etc.
+We can assume, that it safely inspects English language only due to most of tweets being in English despite coming from different corners of world: USA, UK, India, Ukraine etc.

 ![img5.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img5.png)

-Shortest tweet has 1 character.
-Longest tweet has 1027 characers, despite a tweet can have 280 characters max.
-How could one have more than the limit?
+The shortest tweet has 1 character.
+The longest tweet has 1027 characers, despite the fact that a tweet can have 280 characters max.
+How could this character limit be surpassed?
 Upon research, mentions supposedly do not count toward the character limit when the tweet is a reply.
 The distribution of lengths is right-skewed.
 Most tweets appear to be below 300 characters in length.
-But because we have a few outlying tweets that have anomalously long lengths, as investigated above, the histogram has an elongated x-axis
+Although, because we have a few outlying tweets that have abnormally long lengths, as investigated above, the histogram has an elongated x-axis.

 ![img6.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img6.png)

-Dataset has 1849926 rows, but column coordinates has 1847412 null values, therefore we have 2514 data here, which is basically nothing.
+The dataset has 1849926 rows, but column coordinates have 1847412 null values, therefore we have 2514 data points here, which is basically nothing.
 We can safely remove this column as well.

-Column location has 800249 null values, it means that we have data in more then million rows.
-There are 127675 unique locations in this DataFrame.As we can see, the location input wasn't formalized and even when users filled it, they fill it with some creative description of location as "Facing West" or "The Peanut Gallery", which don't give geographic information for us.
-Therefore, despite analyzing correlation between twit's sentiment and autor's geographic location would be great idea, unfortunately we cannot realize it.
-Location data wasn't standardized and only can give us information about users' endless fantasy.
+Column location has 800249 null values, it means that we have data in more than a million rows.
+There are 127675 unique locations in this DataFrame.
+As we can see, the location input wasn't formalized and even when users filled it, they filled it with some creative description of location as "Facing West" or "The Peanut Gallery", which doesn't give precise geographic information.
+Therefore, despite that the ability to analyze the correlation between tweet sentiment and users geographic location would be a great idea, unfortunately we cannot do this.
+The location data wasn't standardized and can only give us information about users' endless creativity.

 ![img2.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img2.png)